climateintelligence/albatross/README.rst

     :alt: GitHub license

 Albatross (the bird)
   *Albatross is a bird tailored for seasonal precipitation forecasting.
-It leverages on Sea Surface Temperature and teleconnection patterns—large-scale climate anomalies like El Niño (ENSO) and the North Atlantic Oscillation (NAO)-to enhance predictive skill.*
+It leverages on Sea Surface Temperature and teleconnection patterns — large-scale climate anomalies like El Niño (ENSO) and the North Atlantic Oscillation (NAO) - to enhance predictive skill.*

 Documentation